isomerpages/moe-peitongpri/_ptps-experience/CCE/Values in Action.md

 <p><strong>A</strong>ction: Different ways that students can take action</p>
 </li>
 <li>
-<p><strong>RE</strong>flection: Reflect through what has been done and what
+<p><strong>RE</strong>flection: Reflect on what has been done and what students
-students can continue to do</p>
+can continue to do</p>
 </li>
 </ul>
-<p>Through our iCare programme, we hope that our students will become more
+<p>Through 'iCare', we hope that our students will become more aware of the
-aware of the needs in the community and explore ways that they can show care and make a difference in the community.</p>
+needs in the community, explore ways that they can show care and make a difference.</p>
 <h2>P1- iCare for my FAMILY</h2>
 <h4>Everyday Responsibilities @ Home</h4>
 <p>Students learn to perform simple chores and show care for their family